Constrained Adversarial Learning for Automated Software Testing: a literature review: Introduction

 Automated software testing is a very promising research field because an automated and methodical approach can address the attack vectors that would otherwise be left unnoticed.
 By quickly analyzing thousands of lines of code, both time and monetary costs can be reduced.
 Nonetheless, to perform trustworthy tests and ensure that a program is functioning correctly, the generated testing data must address the different constraints of the tested functions and software components.
 So, in short, an automated testing tool slightly modifies the parameters of a function to check if it deviates from the expected behaviour \cite{Myers2012}.
-In another pertinent research field, adversarial machine learning, a similarity can be noticed: an adversarial attack method creates slight modifications in data features to deceive a model, causing misclassifications and unexpected behaviors \cite{Vitorino2023}.
+In another pertinent research field, adversarial machine learning, a similarity can be noticed: an adversarial attack method creates slight modifications in data features to deceive a model, causing misclassifications and unexpected behaviors \cite{Vitorino2023a}.
 Therefore, both automated testing tools and adversarial learning methods serve similar purposes and there could be significant benefits to their integration.

 Due to the lack of publications addressing the use of adversarial learning methods to improve software testing tools, with data perturbations generated according to the specific constraints of the tested functions and software components, this work investigates the recent scientific developments and technological advances of these fields.
-The main research question of this systematic review was: "How can automated software testing tools be improved with constrained adversarial machine learning methods?".
-The main question was divided into two narrower sub-questions:
+The main research question of this literature review was: \textit{How can automated software testing tools be improved with constrained adversarial machine learning methods?}.

+To guide the research performed in the scope of each field, software testing and adversarial learning, the main question was divided into two narrower sub-questions:

 \begin{description} \item[RQ1:] How can adversarial learning methods be leveraged for constrained data generation? \item[RQ2:] How can automated software testing tools benefit from constrained data generation? \end{description}